Anjana Rao

-Anjana Rao, Ph.D., is a cellular and molecular biologist of Indian ethnicity, working in the US.
+Anjana Rao is a cellular and molecular biologist of Indian ethnicity, working in the US.
 She uses immune cells as well as other types of cells to understand intracellular signaling and gene expression.
 Her research focuses on how signaling pathways control gene expression.

-Education and Career
+Education and career

 Rao earned her master’s degree in physics from Osmania University in India, her Ph.D. in Biophysics from Harvard University, and completed a postdoctoral fellowship at the Dana-Farber Cancer Institute.
-She was a Professor of Pathology at Harvard Medical School until 2010, when she moved to be Professor at the La Jolla Institute for Immunology and Adjunct Professor in Pharmacology at the University of California San Diego.
-With her collaborator Patrick Hogan (also Professor at the La Jolla Institute for Immunology), she is a cofounder of the company Calcimedica.
+She was a Professor of Pathology at Harvard Medical School until 2010, when she moved to be professor at the La Jolla Institute for Immunology and adjunct professor in Pharmacology at the University of California San Diego.
+With her collaborator Patrick Hogan (also professor at the La Jolla Institute for Immunology), she is a cofounder of the company Calcimedica.
 She spent eight years on the Jane Coffin Childs Board of Scientific Advisors, a Foundation that supports cancer research, specifically research focusing on controlling the growth and development of cancer cells.
 She is also a member of the Scientific Advisory Board of the Cancer Research Institute, a non-profit organization that supports scientific research on cancer immunotherapy, one of the most promising cancer treatments currently available.